-A cookie is a small file that the web sites you visit send to your browser which allow the web site to store information, such as your preferred language and other options, about your visit, to facilitate your next visit and offer a better site visit.
+A cookie is a small text fragment that the web sites you visit send to your browser which allow the web site to store information about your visit, such as your preferred language and other options, to facilitate your next visit and make the site more useful.
 Cookies play a very important role in improving the user’s web browsing.

 Types of Cookies

 Depending on who manages the domain which sends the cookies or processes the data they obtain, there are two types of cookies: own cookies and third-party cookies.

 Cookies may also be classified depending on how long they are stored in your browser: session cookies or persistent cookies.